hh54188/jekyll-blog/_drafts/2014-02-22-use-browser-feature-optimize-resource-preload.md

 ## TCP

+> A TCP connection provides a **full-duplex service**: If there is a TCP connection between Process A on one host and Process B on another host, then applicationlayer data can flow from Process A to Process B at the same time as application layer data flows from Process B to Process A

+### How End

-> Either of the two processes participating in a TCP connection can end the connection.
+> Either of the two processes participating in a TCP connection can **end** the connection.
 When a connection ends, the “resources” (that is, the buffers and variables) in the hosts are deallocated.

 |